SEMICeu/EU-wide-Registry-of-Semantic-Models/SR-dev/enricher/doc/enricher.md

   - the [language list](https://github.com/SEMICeu/EU-wide-Registry-of-Semantic-Models/blob/main/SR-dev/enricher/enricher-api/app/config_prefect.yaml#L90), to indicate the 10 languages tested so far
   - the [translate_additional_languages](https://github.com/SEMICeu/EU-wide-Registry-of-Semantic-Models/blob/main/SR-dev/enricher/enricher-api/app/config_prefect.yaml#L101), to indicate the potential languages to be moved in the language list and tested.

-2) Test better the all-MiniLM-L6-v2 model if it is good for synonyms API and all-mpnet-base-v2 is still the best
+2) Test better that all-mpnet-base-v2 is still the best for classify, even if it slow, and the all-MiniLM-L6-v2 model if it is good for synonyms API

 3) Run the enricher whenever a description changes; for now the enricher is thought to add (classify, synonyms, translate) in one shot but ideally it should run when a new standard is modified.